linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 30. Consider the following two banks:

-Bank 1 has assets composed solely of a 10-year, 12 percent coupon,  $1 million loan with a 12 percent yield to maturity.
-It is financed with a 10-year, 10 percent coupon,$ 1 million CD with a 10 percent yield to maturity.
+Bank 1 has assets composed solely of a 10-year, 12 percent coupon,  \$1 million loan with a 12 percent yield to maturity.
+It is financed with a 10-year, 10 percent coupon,\$ 1 million CD with a 10 percent yield to maturity.

 Bank 2 has assets composed solely of a 7-year, 12 percent, zero-coupon bond with a current value of